True Briton (1775 ship): Career

-13th enslaving voyage (1796–1797): Captain Edward Hollywood (or Holywood), acquired a letter of marque on 29 July 1796.
+13th voyage transporting enslaved people (1796–1797): Captain Edward Hollywood (or Holywood), acquired a letter of marque on 29 July 1796.
 He sailed from Liverpool on 11 August.
+In 1796, 103 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people; 94 of these vessels sailed from Liverpool.

 Lord Stanley acquired captives at the Congo River.
 She arrived at Kingston on 12 March 1797 with 374 captives.
 She sailed from Kingston on 17 April.
 Hollywood died on 25 April 1797.
 Lord Stanley arrived at Liverpool on 8 June.
 Captain John Maginnis had replaced Hollywood.
 She had sailed from Liverpool with 51 crew members and had suffered 12 crew deaths on her voyage.

-14th enslaving voyage (1798): Captain William Murdock sailed from Liverpool on 2 February 1798.
-He acquired captives at Calabar and arrived at Kingston on 1 September with 385 captives.
+14th voyage transporting enslaved people (1798): Captain William Murdock sailed from Liverpool on 2 February 1798.
+In 1798, 160 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people; 149 of these vessels sailed from Liverpool.

+Lord Stanley acquired captives at Calabar and arrived at Kingston on 1 September with 385 captives.
 Lord Stanley sailed for Liverpool on 26 September and arrived there on 26 November.
 She had left Liverpool with 47 crew members and had suffered 11 crew deaths on her voyage.

-15th enslaving voyage (1799–1800): Captain William Murdock acquired a letter of marque on 26 January 1799.
+15th voyage transporting enslaved people (1799–1800): Captain William Murdock acquired a letter of marque on 26 January 1799.
 He sailed from Liverpool on 5 February, but Lord Stanley had to put back after she had sprung her foremast in a gale.
+In 1799, 156 vessels sailed from English ports, bound to Africa to acquire and transport enslaved people; 134 of these vessels sailed from Liverpool.

-She acquired captives at Angola and arrived at Kingston on 13 December with 386.
+Lord Stanley acquired captives at Angola and arrived at Kingston on 13 December with 386.
 She sailed from Kingston on 30 January 1800, and arrived there on 3 April.
 She had left Liverpool with 47 crew members and had suffered five crew deaths on her voyage.